<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Bellows Beach, called one of the most beautiful beaches in the world on many travel reviews, is on the windward side of the island and boasts a pristine beach, gorgeous mountain views, and the famous clear blue water.

 Bellows Air Station, home to a beautiful expanse of beach, is open to military ID holders and their guests and offers several lodging choices: campgrounds, rustic cabins, regular cabins, and condos for rent.
 Availability is limited, so check well in advance.
-Even if you’re not able to score a room there, make plans to spend the day at Bellows.
+Even if you’re unable to score a room there, make plans to spend the day at Bellows.
 Sea turtle sightings are common and it’s a great place for families and small children.

 bellows-beach-hawaiiBellows Beach, image via author